Computer Science (CSCI)

 CSCI 420 Software Security3 Credits

 Exploration of various common security flaws in software and systems written in C/C++ programming languages.
-Topics include Linux commands, Bash and Python scripting, Buffer overflow, exploits and CTFs exercises.
-Students will learn to find flaws and write exploit code to take advantages of the vulnerabilities as well as various mitigation techniques.
+Topics include Linux commands, Bash and Python scripting, Buffer overflow, exploits, and CTFs exercises.
+Students will learn to find flaws and write exploit code to take advantage of the vulnerabilities as well as various mitigation techniques.

 Terms Typically Offered: Spring.